MrHedmad/kerblam-paper/src/main.typ

 This exacerbates the fragmentation of project structures, since it adds a lot of flexibility during the development process.

 === 1.
 Use a version control system

-At its core, software in general, and data analysis software specifically, is a collection of text files.
+At its core, software is a collection of text files.
+This includes data analysis software.
 While working on code, it is important to record the differences between the different versions of these files.
 This is very useful, especially during the research process, to "retrace our steps" or to attempt new methodologies without the fear of losing any previous work.
 Such records are also useful as provenance information, and potentially as proof of authorship similarly to what a laboratory notebook does for a "wet-lab" experimental biologist.